 Direct drive vs. belt drive table saw it’s a question I ask myself every time I look at purchasing a new table saw.

 It’s one of the many criteria I use to narrow down my purchase, in fact, it’s usually one of the final decisions.
-I’ve also been through what type, contractor, hybrid or cabinet.
+I’ve also been through what type, hybrid, cabinet or contractor table saw.

 From that which brand?
 Grizzly, hammer?
 Makita, Bosch or DeWalt?